dmarcoux/dotfiles/INSTALL.md

 Reboot

-Set my GPG and SSH keys with `scripts/restore_backup.sh` script
+Set my GPG and SSH keys with `restore-backup-keys` script

 Clone the dotfiles repository